 Upon motion in the usual manner made by any Member of the Legislative Assembly any matter of public account or any question of finance may be referred to the Committee.
-The Committee as soon as conveniently practicable shall deal with the matter so referred to them. and report to the Legislative Assembly the result of their inquires.
+The Committee as soon as conveniently practicable shall deal with the matter so referred to them, and report to the Legislative Assembly the result of their inquires.

-INSTRUCTIONS TO COMMITTEES AND WITNESSES.
+INSTRUCTIONS TO COMMITTEES AND WITNESSES

-32. An instruction empowers a Committee of Effects the whole House to consider matters not instruction. otherwise referred.

-33. It is an instruction to all Committees of the Committees whole House to whom Bills may be committed, make that they have power to make such amendments amendtherein as they shall think fit, provided they be subjectrelevant to the subject-matter of the Bill: but on Bills to relevant to matter.
+- 32. An instruction empowers a Committee of Effects the whole House to consider matters not instruction. otherwise referred. - 33.
+It is an instruction to all Committees of the Committees whole House to whom Bills may be committed, make that they have power to make such amendments ments therein as they shall think fit, provided they be subjectrelevant to the subject-matter of the Bill: but maiter.